Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ** The 7-print_tebahpla.c program prints the lowercase alphabet in reverse, followed by a new line. only use the putchar function and, can only use putchar twice in your code.

+** The 8-print_base16.c program prints all the numbers of base 16 in lowercase, followed by a new line. only use the putchar function and, can only use putchar three times in your code.